 The Tsuba Today

 Since the samurai class is now gone and obsolete in this modern

-era, tsuba have

-come to exist separately from the katana as objects
+era, tsuba has come to exist separately from the katana as objects

 of art.
 There are art collectors who specialize on the tsuba and

-school using methods that have been handed
+school using methods that have been handed down for generations.

-samurai class often hand down tsuba as heirlooms depicting family mottos, seals
+often hand down tsuba as heirlooms depicting family mottos, seals

 and insignias in stylized designs.